Ensuring quality child care and early education for working families

 The New Hampshire Community Loan Fund’s Child Care Facilities program works to increase the number and the quality of child care and early education opportunities across New Hampshire.

-We lend to nonprofit centers and home-based providers to help them purchase, build, expand, renovate, or relocate their facilities.
+We lend to centers and home-based providers to help them purchase, build, expand, renovate, or relocate their facilities.

 We also believe that early care and education businesses that are well managed and financially stable are better able to provide reliable, high-quality care.
 So we offer a variety of trainings aimed at building business skills, decreasing costs and increasing revenue.
 And we work with them to seek other public and private funding.

 The grant and technical support we received through the Child Care Energy Efficiency Program could not have come at a better time.
 In this difficult economy, we need to find savings everywhere we can in our operating budget, and reducing our heating costs is a very good place to start.

 Amy Graham, Director

 Working parents with low and moderate incomes are hardest hit by the state’s lack of affordable, quality child care.
 Especially in rural areas, this lack is a serious barrier to families’ financial security and a headache for employers.